SubZtep/SQLiteManager/README.md

 ## Warning

 _Under development, the syntax might change in the future.
-Although I try to make it safe please use it at your own risk, I haven’t used it in production yet._
+Although I try to make it safe please use it at your own risk, I havenâ€™t used it in production yet._

-Tested only with **Unity 2018.1.1f1 for Windows**, *Linux/Mac/Mobile* support is under blockchain kripto’er. (sic)
+Tested only with **Unity 2018.1.1f1 for Windows**, *Linux/Mac/Mobile* support is under blockchain kriptoâ€™er. (sic)

 ## What Is This

-A C# wrapper class around Mono’s SQLite functions to make it easier and faster to use.
+A C# wrapper class around Monoâ€™s SQLite functions to make it easier and faster to use.

 ## Simple Example